SNCFdevelopers/ApiSNCF/source/integration.rst

 Departures
 **********

-This endpoint retrieves a list of departures, from a specific datetime of a selected objects, returning a `departure`_ collection.
+This endpoint retrieves a list of departures, from a specific datetime of a selected object, returning a `departure`_ collection.

 Parameters
 ##########